top of page

 Lip Flip or (lip botox) needs to be done 2 weeks minimum before brow procedure.

 If having lips tattooed- If you are planning on having your lips injected, you must wait for FOUR weeks before booking your lip blushing appointment.
+ALSO, if you have ever had a cold sore, you must get a 5 day prescription for an anti-viral (ex.
+Valtrex) to prevent an outbreak.
+It should be started 3 days before the appt and end 2 days after.
 Please keep lips hydrated during the week of your initial procedure and touchup procedure.
 The day before your lip blush appointment, gently exfoliate your lips with a lip scrub, or a warm damp washcloth to remove any dead skin.
 Chapstick is not a good moisturizer, try to use a good lip moisturizer with oils instead.
 Grapeseed oil, or Aquaphor works great.

 Eyeliner or Lash Enhancement- No lash growth serum for 4-6 weeks prior to initial appointment and touchup appointment.
 Lash Extensions cannot be worn to any eyeliner appointments.
 They must be fully removed.
 Also, do not wear contacts to your appointment, you will need to wear glasses for 7 days following any eyeliner procedure.